<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1354242&amp;fmt=gif">

 Corvus Q&A, Women in Cyber:

-[EMPLOYEE HEADSHOT] Maggie DePaul - Senior Underwriter, Corvus Insurance
+[EMPLOYEE HEADSHOT] Maggie DePaul - Assistant Vice President of Cyber TEO Underwriting, Corvus Insurance

 What advice would you give to women entering the field of cyber insurance?